jfc4050/dlcalc/README.md

 ([NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems) and [PyTorch Profiler Traces](https://pytorch.org/docs/stable/profiler.html#torch.profiler._KinetoProfile.export_chrome_trace) are two good ones), and checking that what you see in the profiler is in the same ballpark as the theoretical values estimated by the calculator.
+If they are way off, you now know where to spend your investigation/debugging time.

 ### Samples/Sec -> Tokens/Day Converter
 Pretty self explanatory, for more details run: